agustinaclaro/Arte-Hanel/README.md

   tools: [React, Node],
   architecture: ["Cart eCommerce ", "Challenge"],

- challenge: "I appreciate the opportunity to work on this challenge.
-In order to fully immerse myself in React and deliver the best results, I will be dedicating my focus to this aspect of the project."
+  Challenge: "I appreciate the opportunity to work on this challenge.
+  In order to fully immerse myself in Front end and deliver the best results, I will be dedicating my focus to this aspect of the project."
 }
 ```